reinhart1010/nix/docs/en/linux/toolbox.md

 ---
 # toolbox

-Tool for containerized command line environments on Linux.
+Tool for containerized command-line environments on Linux.
 Some subcommands such as `toolbox create` have their own usage documentation.
 More information: <https://manned.org/toolbox.1>.